 The USP-9 and Mossberg 500 are kept loaded but chamber empty when they are not with me.
 The USP-9 is kept "cocked & locked" when its on me.

 I'm kind of like yonder.
 I keep mine on me from when I get up until I go to bed.
-I figure that way I don't have to run to find a gun under stress or in a desparate situation.
-I can also use it to help me make it to a bigger, better gun.

 This is also the one that I train with the most so I'm very comfortable using it in that holster in action pistol type shooting.
 Running through scenarios with it, right and left handed.
 If my right shoulder gets shot and I only have a left hand to work with I'm still going to be able to load it, pull the slide, fire, etc. with the use of only my weak hand.
 And shooting left handed in "action" I'm a better shot than most people would be using their weak hand (keeping in mind I'm not shooting for group size when I practice but rapid well-placed body hits).